open-sauced/guestbook/README.md

 ## What's Next?

 You can add this contribution to your [Highlight](https://app.opensauced.pizza/feed) at OpenSauced!
-Read our docs to learn more about [Highlight feature](https://docs.opensauced.pizza/features/highlights/).
+Read our docs to learn more about the [Highlight feature](https://docs.opensauced.pizza/features/highlights/).

 Hungry for more contributions?
 Check out our [pizza-verse](https://github.com/open-sauced/pizza-verse) repository and join us in celebrating pizza!🍕